Neuralink receives approval to begin clinical trial in Canada on brain implant

 Neuralink is currently looking for individuals to participate in its PRIME study in the U.S., a similar clinical trial for its brain-computer interface designed to provide individuals with quadriplegia the ability to use digital devices by thinking.

-Earlier this year, Neuralink completed its first successful device implantation in a patient, who has since used the company's BCI for various applications, including playing video games and online chess.
+Earlier this year, Neuralink completed its first successful device implantation in a patient, who has since used the company's BCI in various applications, such as playing video games and online chess.

 Last month, the company received FDA breakthrough device designation for Blindsight, an implant that aims to restore vision in individuals who are blind.